iPhone XR With Dual-SIM Support Launched: Price in India Revealed

 As usual, Apple hasn't revealed any details on the part of battery capacity.
 It, however, mentioned that the iPhone XR delivers an hour and a half more than the iPhone 8 Plus.
 The smartphone also has a glass back, and supports wireless charging.
 While rumours a few weeks ago said Apple would be switching to USB Type-C to Lightning 18W charger for the power adaptor, Apple has stuck to the Type-A to Lightning 5W charger that has been in the box for the past several years.
 However, the 3.5mm-to-Lightning dongle will not be included in the box this time around.

-"iPhone XR will allow us to deliver the future of the smartphone to even more people," Apple CEO Tim Cook said while briefing the new announcement at the Steve Jobs Theater.
+"iPhone XR will allow us to deliver the future of the smartphone to even more people," Apple CEO Tim Cook said while unveiling the iPhone Xr at the Steve Jobs Theater.

 For the latest tech news and reviews, follow Gadgets 360 on Twitter, Facebook, and subscribe to our YouTube channel.